-At that same time, the State allocated \$1,502,600 from the federal funding awarded to the State under the CARES Act to the University.
-Since that award was made after June 30, 2020, no revenue from that allocation can be reflected in the University's financial statements as of and for the fiscal year ended June 30, 2020.
+Also under Senate Bill 373, the State allocated \$1,502,600 from the federal funding awarded to the State under the CARES Act to the University.
+Since that award was made after June 30, 2020, no revenue from that allocation was reflected in the University's financial statements as of and for the fiscal year ended June 30, 2020.
 The federal pass through funding has the same restrictions as noted in the CARES Act for the funds awarded to the State.
-During the fiscal year ended June 30, 2021, the University will be able to recognize revenue from the pass-through funds equal to allowable expenditures incurred between March 1 and December 30, 2020.
+During the fiscal year ended June 30, 2021, the University recognized revenue from the pass-through funds equal to allowable expenditures incurred between March 1 and December 30, 2020.